How Important is BMI when assessing Obesity Status ?

 and circumstances, rather than weak-willed gluttons.

 prevalent.
-It is also not as attractive to the western palate as the high carbohydrate + fat combination found in many of our 'fast' food items.
-It is no coincidence that the food industry has hitherto promoted these 'fast' foods since they are more saleable, and also tend to be cheaper and more readily available
+It is also not as attractive to the NW European palate as the high carbohydrate + fat combination found in many of our fast food items.
+It is no coincidence that the food industry has hitherto promoted these fast foods, since they are more saleable, cheaper to manufacture en masse, and generate more profit.
+Although there are some signs of change, both from regulators and more health-aware consumers, this is a

 life-threatening problem occurs.
 And they affect all levels of society - no one